shannonlindsay/Data-AI-Dev/Instructions/labs/create-calculation-groups.md

     ![Graphical user interface, application, table, Excel Description automatically generated](../images/image33.png)

-    The format of the values is derived from the selected measures.
-However, recall that you set the format string expression for the **YoY %** measure to produce a percentage format.
+    *The format of the values is derived from the selected measures.
+However, recall that you set the format string expression for the **YoY %** measure to produce a percentage format.*

 ### Create the Currency Conversion calculation group

-In this task, you will create the **Currency Conversion** calculation group.
+Now you'll create the **Currency Conversion** calculation group.
 It will provide flexibility to convert the **Sales** table measures to a selected currency.
 It will also apply appropriate formatting for the selected currency.